IceCreamYou/THREE.Terrain/README.md

 [demo](https://icecreamyou.github.io/THREE.Terrain/).

-Methods for generating terrain procedurally that are available by default include Diamond-Square (a better version of Midpoint Displacement), Perlin and Simplex noise, Value noise, Weierstrass functions, Worley noise (aka Cell or Voronoi noise), and various combinations of those.
+Methods for generating terrain procedurally that are available by default include Cosine, Diamond-Square (a better version of Midpoint Displacement), Fault lines, Feature picking, Particle deposition, Perlin and Simplex noise, Value noise, Weierstrass functions, Worley noise (aka Cell or Voronoi noise), and various combinations of those.

 ### Exporting and Importing